koombea/readme/README.md

 ## Contributing

-The master branch of this repository contains the latest stable source code for the production environment.
+The `master` branch of this repository contains the latest stable source code for the production environment.
+This branch and the `develop` branch are protected to prevent those from being accidentally deleted.
+Force pushes are also disabled to enforce following the guidelines of the [Releasing](#releasing) section.

 Please follow this steps for submitting any changes: